July 2013 Newsletter

 Let's assume you liked the first blog on this theme.
 If so, here are three more cheap and easy ways to increase traffic to your holiday cottage website.

-Read the follow-up: More Ways for your Holiday Cottage Website to Get More Traffic.
+Read the follow-up: More Ways for Your Holiday Cottage Website to Get More Traffic.

 Six Secret Beaches

-If you'd like to suggest a theme (especially if your cottage would play a suitable part), then email us: info@mfhc.co.uk
+If you'd like to suggest a theme (especially if your cottage would play a suitable part), then email us: at info@mfhc.co.uk

 Six Secret Beaches in North Devon and Cornwall

 Planning a last-minute seaside holiday but don’t want to be overrun by the crowds?
-Here are six ‘secret beaches’ together with recommended holiday cottages in the coastal counties of Devon and Cornwall.
+Here are six ‘secret beaches’ and recommended holiday cottages in the coastal counties of Devon and Cornwall.
 Of course, it’s impossible to find a beach so secret that no one knows about it, so I picked out those that look lovely, are somewhat off the beaten track and are recommended by locals, who instinctively know the best beaches away from the main drag on which to chill out on a summer’s day.

 Secret Beaches in Devon